-$BDE{i,weighted} =$ \sum{DD} $\frac{BDE{DD} \times F{i,DD}}{F_i}$ Where, · Units BDE {i,weighted} = Monthly weighted average of all destruction devices used in month i fraction BDE {DD} = Default methane destruction efficiency of a particular destruction device 'DD' .
-See Appendix B for default destruction efficiencies by destruction device 33 F i,DD = Monthly flow of biogas to a particular destruction device 'DD' m 3 Fi = Total monthly measured volumetric flow of biogas to all destruction devices m 3
+$BDE{i,weighted} =$ $\sum{DD} (A$ $\frac{BDE{DD} \times F{i,DD}}{F_i}$ Where, Units BDE {i,weighted} = Monthly weighted average of all destruction devices used in month i fraction BDE {DD} = Default methane destruction efficiency of a particular destruction device ' DD '.
+See Appendix B for default destruction efficiencies by destruction device 41 Fi,DD = Monthly flow of biogas to a particular destruction device 'DD' m 3 Fi = Total monthly measured volumetric flow of biogas to all destruction devices m 3

-Equation 5.7.
-Methane Emissions from Venting Events
+Εσ uation 5.7.
+Methane Emissions from Venting Events -4 uation 5.7.
+Methane LI113310113 nom vonung LVCIIIO

-$CH{4,vent,i} = (MS{BCS} + (F{pw} \times t)) \times CH{4,conc} \times 0.04230 \times 0.000454$ Where, Units MS {BCS} Maximum biogas storage of the BCS system34 m 3 F {pw} The average total flow of biogas from the digester for the entire week prior to the venting event34 m 3 /day t The number of days of the month that biogas is venting uncontrolled from the BCS system (can be a fraction) days
+$CH{4,vent,i} = (MS{H})$ {3CS} + $(F{pw} \times t) \times CH{4,conc} \times 0.04230 \times 0.000454$ Where, Units 2 MSBCS = Maximum biogas storage of the BCS system 42 m3 F {pw} = The average total flow of biogas from the digester for the entire week prior to the venting event 42 m 3 /day t = The number of days of the month that biogas is venting uncontrolled from the BCS system (can be a fraction) days CH4, conc = Measured methane concentration of biogas prior to the venting event Fraction 0.04230 = Density of methane gas (1 atm, 0°C) lb CH4 / m 3 0.000454 = Conversion factor from lb to metric ton

-33 Project developers have the option of using either the default methane destruction efficiencies provided or the sitespecific methane destruction efficiencies as provided by an accredited provincial or local agency providing testing services of origin, for each of the combustion devices used in the project.
+41 Project developers have the option of using either the default methane destruction efficiencies provided or the sitespecific methane destruction efficiencies as provided by an accredited provincial or local agency providing testing services of origin, for each of the combustion devices used in the project.
 If neither the province, nor the municipality nor the district relevant to the project site offer an accreditation for proof of origin providers, an accredited service provider from another state or municipality may be chosen.
 Alternatively, projects may choose a non-accredited service provider, under the following conditions: 1) The service provider must provide verifiable evidence of prior testing that it has been accepted into compliance by a domestic regulatory agency, and 2) the prior testing procedures must be substantially similar to the procedures used to determine the methane destruction efficiency for the project destruction device(s)

-34 If the BCS consists of multiple digester tanks or covered lagoons, the project only need quantify the maximum storage (MS{BCS}) and biogas flow (F{pw}) of the component(s) of the BCS that experienced the venting event.
+42 If the BCS consists of multiple digester tanks or covered lagoons, the project only need quantify the maximum storage (MS{BCS}) and biogas flow (F{pw}) of the component(s) of the BCS that experienced the venting event.